Beyond-ML-Labs/BeyondML/README.md

 ## Additional Documentation and Training Materials

-Additional documentation and training materials can be found on the [AI Squared Website](theaisquared.com), which has more extensive documentation and links to other GitHub repositories our developers have created which utilize the MANN package.
+Additional documentation and training materials will be added to the [AI Squared Website](squared.ai) as we continue to develop this project and its capabilities.

 ## Feature Roadmap